Back in the day, customer behavioral segmentation was more of an academic and mental exercise.

 It’s important to note that there’s no one-size-fits-all approach.
 In marketing, a lot of concepts still are being discussed to this day.
-It is, however, currently clear that all three types of segmentation are beneficial.
+However, it is clear that all three types of segmentation are beneficial.

 Behavioral Segmentation Benefits

-Behavioral segmentation, of course, lets you understand your customers better and tailor your products or services accordingly.
+Behavioral segmentation lets you understand your customers better and tailor your products or services accordingly.
 Yet, the benefits aren’t as abstract as they may sound.

 In fact, the primary benefits of behavioral segmentation will likely be familiar to experienced marketers: